DearHunter/WDILesson/notes.md

 ## Intro questions
-   1. What main diff between symbol and string?
+   1. What are some differences between symbols and strings?
-   2. Why do we start array index at 0 (what number does array index start and why)?
+   2. At what number does an array's index start and why are we silly like that?
    3. What are two ways to declare an array?

+## Hashes!
+#### Or should I say

+## And Remember
+* Symbols are more effiecent than strings, so they make great key values